 - 1 Double Bedroom

-- 1 Double and Single bedroom
+- 1 Bedroom with a Double and Single bed

 - Oil Fired Central Heating